Frequently Asked Questions

 In your role as a sonographer you will:

-- Perform diagnostic medical exams that consists of:
+- Perform diagnostic medical exams

 - Assist physicians and other healthcare professionals in carrying out a patient’s treatment plan.